 What is it?

-2019 Wuhan Novel Coronavirus (2019-nCoV) comes from a group of viruses that are common in many different animals.
+2019 Novel Coronavirus (COVID-19) comes from a group of viruses that are common in many different animals.
 Novel Coronavirus (2019-nCoV) is a new respiratory illness that has not been seen in humans before.
 Some infected people and are known to cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS) and Severe Acute Respiratory Syndrome (SARS).

 Symptoms of coronavirus